qteatime/kate/docs/source/user/manual/gaming/cartridges.rst

 sandboxing all cartridges Kate greatly limits the possible impacts to your device or data, even if you end up running a malicious cartridge.

-In the future, cartridges will be able to request special permissions to do things with your device or data, which puts you in control of what you're comfortable or not in letting the cartridge do.
+Cartridges that need more privileges can request special permissions to do things with your device or data.
+This puts you in control of what you're comfortable or not in letting the cartridge do, just like in mobile phone OSs.

 Details are discussed in the
 :doc:`Security and Privacy <../security/index>` section.